Kiosk-store/Kiosk/docs/DEVELOPER_DOCUMENTATION.md

 ## Purpose

-This document provides onboarding and technical guidance for engineers working on `kiosk`.
-It covers environment setup, routing, component guidelines, dependency rules, live preview architecture, and deployment instructions.
+This document provides onboarding, architectural, and operational technical guidance for engineers working on `kiosk`.
+It covers environment setup, routing, multi-tenancy, the admin fulfillment backoffice, database schemas, dynamic live site rendering, and deployment instructions.

 ---